isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub.rst

   qplot(data=result, x=rankRSEM, y=rankHTSeq, main="EGFR, hg19 vs hg38, Spearman's = 0.96", xlab="Rank RSEM hg19", ylab="Rank HTSeq hg38")

-  # As an exercise to the reader, try plotting some other genes.
+  # As an exercise, try plotting some other genes.
 Maybe genes
   # with both high and low correlations.
-What do you find?
+What do you notice?

 ------------